 - Special projects that support teaching and learning.

 - Professional development for educators.

-Sources of Strength Endowment is a positive, proactive program for schools and communities which addresses prevention of suicide, bullying, and substance abuse.
+Sources of Strength Endowment is a positive, proactive program for schools and communities which addresses the prevention of suicide, bullying, and substance abuse.

-Music, Drama and Arts
+Music, Drama, and Arts

 Bartholomew-Zimmerman Theatre Arts Fund for theatre arts needs at Central High School.